Interview by Vice Lesley

 Does music play a part in the whole inspiration or feel behind the designs or brand altogether?

 It's huge in the art process, I'm listening to something every time I create, the video edits and probably even in our approach to skateboarding in general.
 We are like a band making records in my mind.
 We are trying to set up something right now where we do a board with a band that influences the company once a year going forward.
 We have the first band lined up just working out the details of what we want to do together.

 For the most part, DIY has proven to hold a place in today’s market and in various artistic fields, how important is doing your own thing today?

 I think it is very different from what it looks like on the outside.
 The workload is way more intense than any job you can have traditionally.
 Rewarding?
 Absolutely!
 I guess the best thing about it is that we have absolutely no rules in what we are doing because we have no one to answer to but ourselves.
 If I can dream it up...we can make it.

 So what’s next for Welcome?

-A lot of new product (board shapes, graphics, new pros).
+A lot of new product, board shapes, graphics, and new pros.
 New video edits.
 We have really been into making interesting clothing over the last couple of years and we going a lot further with it this year.